brunexgeek/protogen/README.md

 JSON parser:
 - Strings do not support ``\u`` to specify unicode endpoints;
 - ``null`` values are not recognized.

+## Next steps

+- Add support for maps
+- Add support for imports
+- Enable to use field numbers as JSON field names;

 ## License